tobiscr/application-connector-manager/docs/user/02-20-enable-kyma-with-runtime-agent.md

 # Enable Kyma with Runtime Agent

-[Runtime Agent](00-30-runtime-agent-overview.md) is a component that is used in the [Compass mode](README.md) of Application Connectivity.
+[Runtime Agent](00-30-runtime-agent-overview.md) is a part of the Application Connector module that is used in the [Compass mode](README.md) of Application Connectivity.
 By default, Kyma uses the [standalone Application Connectivity mode](README.md), which does not support integration with Compass.
 Because of this, on installation, you must:
 - Disable the components used in the standalone mode by setting the **global.disableLegacyConnectivity** value to `true`, and